NOAA-EMC/global-workflow/docs/source/development.rst

    git push origin feature/my_new_thing

-7. Note the sync in the GitHub issue tracking your work.

 Done!

 Moving forward you'll want to perform the "remote update" command regularly to update the metadata for the remote/upstream repository in your fork (e.g. pull in metadata for branches made in auth repo after you forked it).